 Photographing with filters is quite different than ‘regular’ quick shutter speed photography.

 Those who are familiar with the techniques described in my long exposure photography eBook might already know these tips but they are crucial if you want to capture high-quality images with ND Filters.

 A tripod is essential for long exposure photography.
 Capturing sharp handheld images with a shutter speed of 30 seconds or more is simply not possible.

 Using a delayed shutter or a remote shutter (either of which will suffice to reduce/eliminate unwanted camera vibration) is also important in order to capture razor-sharp images.

-If you’re completely new to filters and you don’t yet know if it’s something you want to invest money in, I recommend choosing a screw-in filter.
-While the top-end versions aren’t cheap, you don’t need to purchase filter holders and other equipment in addition.
-Screw-in filters are also lightweight and easy to bring along for your travels.
+If you’re completely new to filters and don’t yet know if it’s something you want to invest money in, I recommend choosing a screw-in filter.
+The top-end versions aren’t cheap but you don’t need to purchase filter holders and other additional equipment.
+These filters are also lightweight and easy to bring along for your travels.

-Square filter systems are popular amongst landscape photographers are the preferred option for many.
+Square filter systems are popular amongst landscape photographers and have become the preferred option for many.
 There are dozens of brands competing for attention and many good possibilities out there.

-The first 6-Stop square filter I purchased was the Lee Little Stopper and I have nothing bad to say about it.
+The first 6-Stop square filter I purchased was the Lee Little Stopper.
+I have nothing bad to say about it and found it to be a good option.
 While their 10-Stop is known to have a strong blue color cast, it’s not a large issue with the 6-Stop.